jrmatos/ccusage-widget/README.md

 ## Installation

-This app is designed for local usage only.
-Follow these steps to install it globally on your system:
+This app is not published to npm registry.
+Install from source and make the `ccusage-widget` command available globally on your system:

 1. **Clone this repository**:
    ```bash